A good sleeping pad is imperative

 That said, in the spirit of keeping

-a light boat while maintaining a degree of comfort,
+the lightest boat possible while maintaining a degree

-the sleeping pad has been the most challenging piece
+of comfort, the sleeping pad has been the most challenging

-of self-support gear for me.
-Having tried various pads
+piece of self-support gear for me.
+Having tried various

-as well as making my own, there seems to be no such
+pads as well as making my own, there seemed to be no

-beast that is both light and comfortable yet compact,
+such beast that was both light and comfortable yet compact,

 convenient and warm too...at least in the truest sense

 of these terms.
-However, the less persnickety individual
+The less persnickety individuals in

 Closed cell foam

 cell foam.
-No coverings or any other bells and whistles.
+They contain no coverings or any other bells

-They are the lightest, least expensive and most trouble
+and whistles.
+They are the lightest, most trouble free,

-free.
-They are on the bulky side though and without
+are on the bulky side though and without modifications,

-modifications, can take up a lot of room in your boat.
+can take up a lot of room in your boat.
+The lightest

-The lightest of these foams don't have the best of memory
+of these foams don't have the best of memory retention

-retention either.
-In other words, over time, the pad
+either.
+In other words, over time, the pad won't fully

-won't fully rebound and you may notice a small loss
+rebound and you may notice a small loss of cushion and

 Gear NightLight fall in to this catagory.
 Of these,